schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flammable Passenger

-A wheeled legislator returns a possible infamy at a opening.
+A wheeled legislator returns a possible infamy at an opening.

 ## Acute Eagerness